rileywheadon/poll-app/ROADMAP.md

 ## UI Development Branch

 - ### Important:
-  - [ ] Improve the look of the results' graphs
+  - [ ] Improve the look of the graphs
   - [ ] Address mobile/small screen sizes
   - [ ] Add/Improve light mode
   - [ ] Configure light/dark mode for all new elements in dark-mode.js